thatbeautifuldream/dsa/lecture-035/get-value-in-linked-list.md

 >    > 3. size - Returns the number of elements in the linked list.
 >    > 4. removeFirst - Removes the first element from Linked List.
 > 3. You are required to complete the body of getFirst, getLast and getAt function
 >    > 1. getFirst - Should return the data of first element.
-If empty should return -1 and print "List is empty".
+If empty should `return -1 and print "List is empty"`.
 >    > 2. getLast - Should return the data of last element.
-If empty should return -1 and print "List is empty".
+If empty should `return -1 and print "List is empty"`.
 >    > 3. getAt - Should return the data of element available at the index passed.
-If empty should return -1 and print "List is empty".
-If invalid index is passed, should return -1 and print "Invalid arguments".
+If empty should `return -1 and print "List is empty"`.
+If invalid index is passed, should `return -1 and print "Invalid arguments"`.
 > 4. Input and Output is managed for you.

 ```text